 A stipend below R3 000 per month should be questioned on moral grounds – but you decide.
 If organisations can’t afford to give these youngsters a decent wage, which they can even claim back, then they have to reduce their numbers.

-The emerging model of development is one where companies budget for skills development is based on how many BEE points and rebates they can achieve – not what they can effectively deliver upon.
+The emerging model of development is one where companies’ budget for skills development is based on how many BEE points and rebates they can obtain – not what they can effectively deliver upon.

 Publish the stipend amount in the recruitment advert because Section 23.1 of the Constitution requires that everyone experiences fair labour practice.
-Omission is unfair.
+The omission is unfair.

 Applicants have a right to know if they are investing time, effort and money participating in a recruitment process for an opportunity they can afford to accept.